 Transitioning to a different persistence

-The path to transition from RavenDB to a different persistence vary by version of NServiceBus.
+The path to transition from RavenDB to a different persistence varies by version of NServiceBus.

 NServiceBus 6.x

-To maintain use of the DTC, the best solution is to transition away from RavenDB persistence toward a different solution.
-The Outbox only works if all business data and NServiceBus data is stored in the same RavenDB database.
-Therefore, if message endpoints use RavenDB for NServiceBus persistence, but also modify data in a SQL Server database, then a non-DTC solution like the Outbox will not work.
+To maintain the use of DTC, the best solution is to transition away from RavenDB persistence toward a different solution.
+The Outbox only works if all business data and NServiceBus data are stored in the same RavenDB database.
+Therefore, if message endpoints use RavenDB for NServiceBus persistence but also modify data in a SQL Server database, then a non-DTC solution like the Outbox will not work.

 In this situation, consider switching to the SQL Persistence library, with data stored in Microsoft SQL Server or Oracle, both of which support distributed transactions.